akumm2k/Ideas/ideas.md

 ## Reiterate.
 Look at the forest.

 - This is what people miss.
-People start to do extremely domain specific things (working in a node), that they lose track of the bigger picture (the tree or the forest).
+People start to do extremely domain specific things (working in a node), such that they lose track of the bigger picture (the tree or the forest).
   Take time every week to look at the forest.

 ---